Saxenda

 -

-You should use Saxenda at the same time each day for best results.
+You should use Saxenda at the same time each day to get the best results.
 Find a time of the day that works best for you, such as in the morning.
 You can take Saxenda with or without food and drink.

-Your Saxenda pen should be used with needles designed for use with an injection pen device.
+Your Saxenda pen should only be used with the provided needles.
 They should be no longer than 8mm with a width as thin as 34G.
 For reference, the pen and needle is comparable to the sort used to administer insulin.

 Check your dose against your treatment plan, to make sure you are injecting the right amount of medicine into your body.
 The dose selector on your Saxenda pen can be turned backwards and forwards to reach the correct dose, up to a maximum of 3mg.
 There is a small window where you can read the dose.